astronomer/airflow-guides/guides/airflow-sql-data-quality-tutorial.md

 ## Conclusion

 After reading this guide, you should feel comfortable using the SQL Check operators, understanding how each one works, and getting a sense of when each one would be useful in practice.
-With just these three operators, you have the foundation for a robust data quality suite right in your pipelines.
+With these operators you have the foundation for a robust data quality suite right in your pipelines.
 If you are looking for more examples, or want to see how to use backend-specific operators like Redshift, BigQuery, or Snowflake, check out Astronomer's [data quality demo repository](https://github.com/astronomer/airflow-data-quality-demo/).